 Checking specifications of a GPS-trackers

-To understand how to choose the GPS-tracker and how it works, you need to understand the device’s primary functions.
-There are different kinds, but you have to check if it fits your purposes while choosing GPS trackers.
+To understand how to choose the GPS tracker, you need to understand how the device works and what primary functions it is capable of supporting.
+There are different kinds of GPS trackers, but you have to check if it fits your environment, intended purposes, and your desired specifications.
 Most tracking softwares offer various features, but some are considered to be the standard.
 They include: